PseudoSkull/index_migrator/README.md

 ## Usage instructions ##

 Insert the relevant data into migrate_info.json, as follows:
+* requesting_user - The MediaWiki username of the person who requested the migration, for reference in the edit summaries
 * original_scan_file - The original scan filename, as it appears on Wikimedia Commons, in string format
 * new_scan_file - If applicable, the new scan filename, as it appears on Wikimedia Commons, in string format.
 If not applicable, use an empty string ("") or null value.
-* pages_to_insert - Insert pages to insert, as numbers, in array format.
+* pages_to_insert - Pages to insert, as numbers, in array format
-* pages_to_delete - Insert pages that need to be removed.
+* pages_to_delete - Pages that need to be removed, as numbers, in array format

 (A sample json file is provided in the repository, as an example of a working one.)